 What I Like: Generous free plan.
 Easy to use.
 Shortcuts to common tasks.
 Reliable Netflix streaming.

-What I Don’t Like: The Premium plan is a little pricey.
-No malware blocker.
-Some servers are slow.
+What I Don’t Like: The Premium plan does not have a malware blocker or a double VPN service.
+Some servers are sometimes slow.

 Table of Contents